sckott/recology/content/posts/sixtyfour.md

 | RDS | -- | -- |
 | Cost Explorer | -- | -- |

-There are a few tests that use the real AWS services.
-As RDS and Cost Explorer are not available in the free Localstack version, we use the real AWS services.
-For RDS, we use [vcr][] to record and replay HTTP requests for RDS tests so that at least after a cassette is recorded, subsequent tests that match the cassette will not make real HTTP requests.
-This speeds up tests and reduces the chance of spinnning up a database and forgetting about it.
+There are a few tests that use the real AWS services or we mock them because they are not available in Localstack.
+One of these is RDS for which we use [vcr][] to record and replay HTTP requests so that at least after a cassette is recorded, subsequent tests that match the cassette will not make real HTTP requests.
+This speeds up tests and reduces the chance of spinnning up an RDS database and forgetting about it.

 For Cost Explorer, we use mocking via [webmockr][].
 We went the mocking route for this service because we wanted to avoid git checking in vcr cassettes with potentially sensitive billing data.

 An important gotcha with either approach above (`vcr` or `webmockr`) is that if a test fails before cleaning up, then a resource (e.g., an RDS database) could be left running and could incur huge charges.
-We haven't done this yet but plan to make sure cleanup steps (delete resources) are run even on test failures.
+We haven't done this yet but plan to make sure cleanup steps (i.e., delete AWS resources) are run even on test failures.

 ## Fin

-Please do try `sixtyfour`, and let us know if you have any [questions or feedback][sixtyfourissues].
+Please do try `sixtyfour`!
+Let us know if you have any [questions or feedback][sixtyfourissues].